ajaxovic/ondra-gettext-extractor/README.md

 -------
 GettextExtractor is licensed under the New BSD License.

-Based on code from [Karel Klíma](https://github.com/karelklima/gettext-extractor).
+Based on code from [Karel Klíma](https://github.com/karelklima/gettext-extractor) and [Ondřej Vodáček](https://github.com/voda/gettext-extractor).